 If the tool table is active.
 If tool monitoring is switched on in the cycle (enter a tool name or Q330 unequal to 0).
-Select the tool name input the solution of the tool name input.

-by soft key.
+Select the tool name input by soft key.
 The TNC no longer displays the right single quotation mark.
 If you perform several compensation measurements, the